 From the earliest writing systems, the history of civilization has been closely intertwined with the evolution of information systems.
-Chinese invention of papermaking and later Johannes Gutenberg's printing press enabled accumulation and sharing of human knowledge through analog method.
-In the 20th century, the emergence of computers accelerated this process, transforming information system from handwritten documents into digital data.
+Chinese invention of papermaking and later Johannes Gutenberg's printing press enabled accumulation and sharing of human knowledge.
+In the 20th century, the emergence of computers accelerated this, transforming information system from handwritten documents into digital data.
 This digital revolution was more than a shift in storage; it sparked a massive increase in both volume and velocity of recorded information.

 In response, Oracle introduced its first commercial database product in the early 1970s, bringing Codd's relational database theory into practical application.
 Today, Oracle database stands as one of the fundamental pillars of modern government and business systems, playing an integral role in transaction processing, data warehousing, and business intelligence applications.